KxSystems/docs/docs/ml/automl/userguide/preproc.md

 The following are the procedures completed when the default system configuration is deployed:

-1. Appropriate models are chosen for the use-case being explored.
+1. Appropriate models are chosen for the use-case type being explored (classification/regression).
-2. Inappropriate columns within the dataset are removed based on types.
+2. Inappropriate columns within the dataset are removed based on their types.
-3. A check is applied to ensure that the number of targets is appropriate for the dataset.
+3. A check is applied to ensure that the number of targets is appropriate for the dataset type (`FRESH`/`normal`).
-4. Symbol data is encoded via either one-hot or frequency encoding.
+4. Symbol data columns are encoded via either one-hot or frequency encoding.
 5. Constant columns are removed from the data.
-6. Nulls are replaced and an indicating column is added to encode their original position
+6. Nulls are replaced and an additional column is added to encode their original position
 7. Positive/negative infinities are replaced by the non infinitie max/min value of the column

 ### Applied models